gustafnk/microservice-websites-site/index.md

 ### Heterogenous system

 - Allowing for diversity of technology (including different versions of software) is critical for evolvability
-- The architecture itself should not be a limit for diversity of technolog.
+- The architecture itself should not be a limit for diversity of technology.
 Instead, the limit should other organisational factors, like being able to quite easily move between teams, etc

 <!-- - What's the business value of doing things differently?
 Innovation, standards, commodification, optimisations -->